deepinder1992/3DHeatTransfer/paper/paper.md

 # AI Usage Disclosure

 AI-based tools were used to assist with debugging, syntax support, and language refinement during the development and writing of this work.
-All scientific decisions, implementation design, and results validation were performed and verified by the authors.
+All scientific decisions, implementation design, and results validation were performed and verified by the author.

 The following tools were used:
 - ChatGPT (GPT-4o)